mporcheron/bethyw/README.md

 #### 2. Parsing _areas.csv_
 Next you will need to parse _areas.csv_.
 This will require looking at the _datasets.h_ and _data.cpp_ files, both of which have a lot of comments to read through.
 Do that first.

 As you should see, the parsing is triggered through the `populate()` function, which takes a stream and an enum of the type of data to be parsed.
-For your benefit, this enum has been provided at the top of of _datasets.h_. `populate()` should hand off the parsing to `populateFromAuthorityCodeCSV()` and `populateFromWelshStatsJSON()`, depending on the enum value.
+For your benefit, this enum has been provided at the top of of _datasets.h_. `populate()` should hand off the parsing to `populateFromAuthorityCodeCSV()` and `populateFromStatsWalesMultiMeasureJSON()`, depending on the enum value.
 You will have to implement all three of these functions eventually, although initially just the first two to parse _areas.csv_.

 To implement `populateFromAuthorityCodeCSV()`, you will have to implement the functions for the `Area` class in _data.cpp_ too.
 Read the TODO comments in each function and implement them appropriately.